 As I mentioned in my first post on this subject, people think of Ben Franklin when they think of Philadelphia.
 That's fine.
 Franklin was a major historical figure.
 But what about Kelpius?
 His utopian vision was hardly realized – he died young, and his community gradually dispersed following his death. :One of those followers, Conrad Beissel, had emigrated from Germany and sailed to Philadelphia in order to join Kelpius, but arrived after Kelpius had already died.
 Beissel moved on, settling here and there until finally he established a sectarian community on the banks of the Cocalico Creek, in what is now Ephrata, Pennsylvania.
 He, like Kelpius and his followers, adopted the life of a hermit, and he too devoted himself to devout preparation for the Second Coming.
 However, unlike that of Kelpius, Beisell's community grew, and survived.
 Ephrata Cloister is now an historic site operated and maintained by the Pennsylvania Historical and Museums Commission.

-The Kelpius website address is kelpius.org.
+The website address for the Kelpius Society is kelpius.org.